camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == `start_lifetime_at` extension

-We considered another formulation of `restart_lifetime` that took in the original pointer's location in addition to the new location.
-It's definition is below.
+We also considered an alternative formulation of `restart_lifetime` that accepted the object's original location in addition to the new location.
+Its definition is provided below.

 #wg21.standardese[
 ```